+Eating Recovery Center, Ohio’s eating disorder treatment facility has been developed and is overseen by a compassionate team of experts across many behavioral health disciplines.
 Eating Recovery Center, Ohio’s medical and clinical experts collaborate closely with the esteemed experts of Denver-based Eating Recovery Center and Chicago-based Insight Behavioral Health Centers in the development of treatment philosophy and programming.
 Together, these eating disorder treatment experts possess over 200 years of combined specialized experience.

 Dr. Ashley Solomon is a licensed clinical psychologist specializing in the treatment of eating disorders and co-occurring conditions.
 She has spent her career dedicated to helping patients and families navigate these difficult illnesses, as well as engaging in training, prevention, and advocacy efforts.